Rozalind Drummond

+Rozalind Drummond (born 1955) is a Melbourne-based Australian artist and academic whose photography, performance and video deals with perceptions of alienation in urban and natural environments in which she stresses the psychology of human gaze and gesture, particularly in the condition of photographing and being photographed.

 Education

-Drummond trained initially at Prahran College 1982-84, an institution which Australian Centre for Photography director Deborah Ely recognised in 1999 as producing "some of the country's most acclaimed practitioners" including Drummond amongst them, beside "Bill Henson, Carol Jerrems, Steve Lojewski, Janina Green and Christopher Koller".
+Drummond trained initially at Prahran College 1982-84, an institution which Australian Centre for Photography director Deborah Ely recognised in 1999 as producing "some of the country's most acclaimed practitioners" listing Drummond amongst them, beside "Bill Henson, Carol Jerrems, Steve Lojewski, Janina Green and Christopher Koller".
 From 1985–86 she undertook a Post Graduate Diploma in Fine Art at the School of Art in the Victorian College of the Arts where Bill Henson, as noted by Max Dupain, was her supervisor.

-In 1997 she was awarded a Samstag Scholarship of A$30,000, plus airfares and fees, for a year of overseas study during which she took an MA in Fine Art at Goldsmiths College, London.
+In 1997 she was awarded a Samstag Scholarship.
+Its award of A$30,000 (2025 value: $62,240.00), plus airfares and fees, funded a year of overseas study, during which she took an MA in Fine Art at Goldsmiths College, London.
 Co-recipients were Zhong Chen, Lyndal Jefferies, Steven Holland, and Julie Gough.

+While studying meantime at Goldsmiths, Drummond was included as one of five Australian artists invited to exhibit at England's Ikon Gallery.
+The curator, Claire Doherty, writes that a conventional exhibition there of the Australians' work would risk it "appear[ing] without contextualisation, interpretation or dialogue in an alien territory”.
+Her solution was to have the five artists complete projects both "inside and outside the gallery…over extended periods of time" with local groups and individuals.
+Drummond responded to this "Art into Action" programme by conducting her project off-site over six months in a local school, filming the idea of 'lost childhood'.

 Later in Australia she completed a Master of Arts (Art in Public Space), RMIT University, Melbourne in 2017.
 Since then she has exhibited nationally and internationally and her work is in major public collections.

+Educator 1987–2014

-From 1986-88 Drummond was Assistant Director at George Paton Gallery, University of Melbourne, and she has held academic positions as Lecturer in Photography, Victorian College of the Arts, School of Art, Melbourne 1987-89, Lecturer in Photography, School of Art and Design, Monash University, Caulfield Campus 1990-91 and Lecturer in Photography, School of Arts and Education, Deakin University, Burwood Campus until 2014.
+After working 1986-88 as Assistant Director at George Paton Gallery, University of Melbourne, Drummond taught in academic positions: as Lecturer in Photography, Victorian College of the Arts, School of Art, Melbourne 1987-89; Lecturer in Photography, School of Art and Design, Monash University, Caulfield Campus 1990-91; and Lecturer in Photography, School of Arts and Education, Deakin University, Burwood Campus until 2014.